-Throughout the school students have access to other technology, particularly in our Design Centre which has a professional level studios for filming and recording.
-It is the responsibility for the students to decide how best to use the resources available to them.
-The final products produced by students off all ages in this blended learning environment are impressive.
+Throughout the school students have access to a variety of digital and analog technology, from our Design Centre (MYP/DP) which has a professional level studio for filming and recording, to our Design Pit (PYP) where students are introduced to coding and working with hand tools at an early age.
+The final products developed by students of all ages in this blended learning environment are impressive.

 Nanjing International School policy on School-provided Access to Electronic Information, Services and Networks

 Developing the skills needed to select, process, evaluate and communicate information in different formats is a fundamental part of education at NIS.
-The school provides guided internet access for all students as part of their normal class activities.
-Students in Grade 6 and above may also have independent internet access.
+The school provides a secure and robust connection to the internet, supporting real-world associations with classroom contexts.

-NIS uses technology to enhance the learning experiences of students.
+Toward this end, NIS promotes the use of technology to enhance the learning experiences of students.
 It is the responsibility of each student to use ICT for the purpose of learning.

 The following uses of school-provided internet access are not permitted: